pascalhenrich/kit_programmieren_ws18_19/README.md

 3) Create a jUnit test
 4) Replace the content in this file with the content in the Testcase.java
 5) Run your testcase file

+Questions?
+Feel free to write me a message if something doesn't work or some test are wrong!

+Warning: Validity of this tests are not guaranteed!